stevengharris/MarkupEditor/README.md

 The MarkupEditor has the advantage of not supporting arbitrary HTML, and in fact, owns the definition of the exact subset of HTML that is allowed.
 It is targeted only at WKWebView, so there are no browser portability problems.
 The restrictions on functionality and the absence of styling elements from the HTML help avoid some of the problems cited in [his article](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 Also, by avoiding use of (the now deprecated but likely to live forever) [Document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to perform editing tasks against the DOM, the MarkupEditor avoids WebKit polluting the "clean" HTML with spans and styles.

 In case you think "To heck with this contentEditable nonsense.
 How hard can it be to build a little editor!?", I refer you to this [article on lord.io](https://lord.io/text-editing-hates-you-too/).
 I did not enjoy writing JavaScript while implementing this project, but the DOM and its incredibly well-documented API are proven and kind of amazing.
 To be able to ride on top of the work done in the browser is a gift horse that should not be looked in the mouth.

+## Attribution

+The alert sound used in the demos was obtained from [freesound.org](https://freesound.org/s/322931/).
+It was created by [rhodesmas](https://freesound.org/people/rhodesmas/) and provided under the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).